gauntface/gaunt.dev/content/blog/2010/02/10/method-behind-the-madness-android-contacts.md

 ---
 title: "Method behind the madness -  Android Contacts"
-excerpt: "The ContactsContract in Android is an unusual mash up of API's to access the contacts list on a device."
+description: "The ContactsContract in Android is an unusual mash up of API's to access the contacts list on a device."
 mainImage: "/images/blog/2014/06/29/7021093981-ba90d18061-o.jpg"
 primaryColor: "#3679ba"
 date: "2010-02-10T21:56:00-08:00"